bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - Name-resolution problem.
 - Call-lowering unsupported syntax.

-This report is the migration map.
-Do not remove annotations before it exists.
+This report is the broad migration map.
+Do not remove large groups of annotations before it exists; prototype inferred bindings may remain as focused end-to-end checks.

 ## Milestone 9: Optional Annotation Support